 - 1 teaspoon chili powder

-The next day place the seasoned brisket strips on a wire rack and proceed to dehydrate.
+The next day, after the brisket slices have fully cured, place the strips on a wire rack and proceed to dehydrate.

 My method of using a 170F oven gets the jerky done in about 6 hours.

 You can tell when the jerky is done when it is dry but still pliable.